jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-steamdeck.md

 The layout versioning do not always update with each minor patch. <br>
 Generally only the major versions comes with profile changes.

-## Enable the Layout
-Be sure to have the `RetroDECK: Official Controller Layout` activated from the `Templates`.

-- Add the Official Layout under `Controller Settings` -> `Controller Layouts` -> `Templates` in the Steam Deck called `RetroDECK: Official Layout` with a version number and apply.

-## Global Hotkeys: Button Combos

 ### The hotkey button
 The `HK` or `hotkey button` on the Steam Deck is `L4` or `R4` or `Select` depending on what is closest for the button combo you are trying to press, all trigger the same functions.